artsy/eigen/docs/deploy_a_hotfix.md

 `git checkout ios-7.2.0-2022.02.03.14-submission`

-## Create a branch for your hotfix
+## Create a branch for the hotfix

 `git branch 7.2.0-hotfix`

 `git checkout 7.2.0-hotfix`

-## Get the base native code hash of the release
+## Apply the fix(es) using the script

-Run the script `./scripts/codepush/calculate-native-hash.sh` Note the output hash in the last line of the output.
-You will use this to determine if native code changed.
+Get the commit hash for the bug fix you want to release in the hotfix.
+If it was merged into main you want the hash of the merge commit.

-## Cherry-pick the pr with the fix
+You can find it in the github ui or by checking out main after the merge and running `git log --oneline`.

-`git cherry-pick <hot-fix-commit-hash>`
+Run the script `./scripts/codepush/apply-fix.sh <commit-hash>` Passing the commit hash of the fix, if there are multiple you can run multiple times.

-## Determine if your change affected native code
+If you see output like: `Warning: native code changed you cannot use codepush for this hotfix, please follow the native beta deployment steps.`

-Run the script `./scripts/codepush/calculate-native-hash.sh` again after your changes.
+The changes affected native code and cannot be deployed through codepush, please follow the `Native release hotfix process` section of this document.
-Compare the output hash to the earlier hash, if it is the same you can deploy via codepush, otherwise you must go through the regular deployment process.
+Otherwise follow the steps in `Codepush release hotfix process`.

 <details>
   <summary>Codepush release hotfix process</summary>